dtcenter/MET/docs/Users_Guide/masking.rst

 • If the **input_grid** is the output from a previous run of Gen-Vx-Mask, automatically initialize each input field value with the previously-generated mask value.

-2. Determine the current masking region.
+2. Process each of the requested masking regions.

 • For each **-type** mask type option requested, process the **mask_file** setting.